prataprc/prataprc.github.io.v1/_contents/eternal-struggle.rst

 In 1947 Aug 15, a party began, to celebrate something that was vaguely similar to Independence.
 In 1960s a bunch of people decide to spoil the party.
 They did every thing to that end and till today they are moving around the country in different forms.
 I never understood their purpose.
-They dont seem to be fighting for the proletarian either, although, sometimes they camouflage into that ideal.
+They don't seem to be fighting for the proletarian either, although, sometimes they camouflage into that ideal.
 They spoil the party, where ever it is, what ever kind it is, for every form of good-times a resistance was lurking around, people always shored